wrightmat/dnd-eberron/other/Draconic Factions.md

 #### Orders of the Scale

 Each of these Orders is composed of the followers of a chromatic dragon leader.
-They mark their membership by wearing a small ornament made of a dragon scale from their leader somewhere on them (usually hidden), which operates mechanically as a [[Scaled Ornament]].
+They mark their membership by wearing a small ornament made of a dragon scale from their leader somewhere on them (usually hidden), which operates mechanically as a [[Scaled Ornament]] (but only for members of the Order).
 The ranks of each Order are roughly as follows:

 * Initiates wear a tiny scale of the Slumbering (Uncommon) rarity, always in the form of a badge they must wear hidden.
 * Regular members wear a small scale of the Stirring (Rare) rarity, and may wear it as they choose.